-A few years ago Pastor John was asked if he had any concerns or cautions for the “New Calvinism” movement?
+A few years ago, Pastor John was asked if he had any concerns or cautions for the “New Calvinism” movement.
 He did, and here’s what he said.

-When I asked Rick Warren, tell me your doctrine of the Bible?
-He said: Inerrant, authoritative.
-But I don’t mean all my interpretations of it are inerrant and authoritative and that is, of course, right.
+When I asked Rick Warren to tell me his doctrine of the Bible, he said, “Inerrant, authoritative.
+But I don’t mean all my interpretations of it are inerrant and authoritative.”
+That is, of course, right.
 We should talk that way.
-So that would be my flag.
+So, that would be my flag.